Dallas Cowboys Cheerleaders: 1970s

-Preparing for the 1970 season, Schramm decided to change the Cheerleaders' image to boost attendance.
-At first the main change was to create an all-female squad and change the uniforms and style of cheerleading routines to be primarily dance and less like traditional acrobatic routines like that of high school or college cheerleading squads.
+Preparing for the 1970 season, Schramm decided to change the cheerleaders' image to boost attendance.
+At first the main change was to create an all-female squad and change the uniforms and style of cheerleading routines to be primarily dance and less traditional acrobatic routines such as that of high school or college cheerleading squads.
 The ten local high school cheerleaders who were selected for the 1970 season were also involved in the task of totally redesigning the uniforms and creating new dance style cheer routines under Dee Brock's direction and with the help of a choreographer.
 In 1971, the qualification rules changed to allow not only local female cheerleaders to compete for a spot on the squad, but also high school drill team officers.
-Then in 1972, Texie Waterman, a New York choreographer, was recruited and assigned to auditioning and training an entirely new female squad who would all be over 18 years of age, searching for attractive appearance, athletic ability, and raw talent as performers.
+Then in 1972, Texie Waterman, a New York choreographer, was recruited and assigned to audition and train an entirely new female squad who would all be over 18 years of age, searching for performers with attractive appearance, athletic ability, and raw talent.
 Since the 1972 squad consisted of adults, this allowed the possibility of again redesigning the uniforms to introduce a more revealing look (most notably transitioning from the traditional cheerleader skirt to hot pants) closer to the classic DCC image that is known today.

-Even greater national attention came in the fall of 1977 when the Cowboys, along with designer and photographer Bob Shaw, produced the first NFL cheerleader poster for the Dallas Cowboys.
+Even greater national attention came in the fall of 1977.
+When the Cowboys, along with designer and photographer Bob Shaw, produced the first NFL cheerleader poster for the Dallas Cowboys.
 This, and an Esquire magazine article by Shaw in October 1977, led to the squad appearing on two network TV specials, NBC Rock-n-Roll Sports Classic and The Osmond Brothers Special on ABC.
 Also that year, the DCC produced their own one-hour special, The 36 Most Beautiful Girls in Texas, which aired on ABC prior to the season opener of Monday Night Football (which coincidentally was a game that the Cowboys hosted).
 On January 14, 1979, one week before the Cowboys played in Super Bowl XIII, the made-for-TV movie Dallas Cowboys Cheerleaders aired.
 Starring Bert Convy and Jane Seymour, it had a 48% share of the national television audience.

 During the late 1970s and early 1980s, the cheerleaders were often referred to as the "Dallas Cowgirls".
 In 1983, 2 former cheerleaders attempted to form a separate company called the "Dallas Cowgirls" but were sued by the Dallas Cowboys Cheerleaders.